Have you set your sights on getting back after a ‘running career break’?

 Take the time to warm up with a brisk walk and dynamic stretches, this gives your body a chance to loosen up while gently increasing your heart rate.
 A 2015 study published in the the Journal of Strength and Conditioning Research demonstrated that when runners performed a dynamic stretching routine before a treadmill workout, they were better able to sustain a hard effort for longer than those who did’t.

 Cooling down is just as important helping to regulate your bloodflow, preventing post work-out dizziness and easing your body into rest.
+Check out our article on the importance of a cool-down HERE.

 Consider spending 5-10 minutes of total body stretches even add foam rolling 2-4 hours later.